Here is a look at the life of John Edwards, former senator from North Carolina.

-January 2, 2003 - Announces the formation of an presidential campaign exploratory committee with the Federal Election Commission.
+January 2, 2003 - Announces the formation of a presidential campaign exploratory committee with the Federal Election Commission.

 March 3, 2004 - Announces that he is dropping out of the race.

-January 3, 2005 - Leaves the Senate when his term expires.
+January 3, 2005 - Leaves the US Senate when his term expires.

 December 27, 2006 - Announces at an event in New Orleans that he is running for the 2008 Democratic presidential nomination.

-March 22, 2007 - Announces that his wife Elizabeth's cancer has returned, but he is continuing with his presidential campaign.
+March 22, 2007 - Announces that his wife Elizabeth’s cancer has returned after three years of remission, but he is continuing with his presidential campaign.